 - Remove duplicate or near-duplicate location pages.

 Google's Organization structured data documentation is a useful reference for business identity markup.
-For law firms, the markup should support accurate business information, not replace strong page content.
+For law firms, structured data should support accurate business information.
+It will not rescue thin service pages or misleading claims.

 Use Reviews Without Creating Ethics Problems